The Good Doctor (American TV series): Awards and nominations

-Planned spin-off
+Canceled spin-off

 In August 2022, it was reported that a planned spin-off titled The Good Lawyer was in development at ABC.
 It was introduced in a backdoor pilot during the sixth season.
 In January 2023, it was announced that ABC had received a backdoor pilot order for the spin-off with Kennedy McMann, Felicity Huffman and Bethlehem Million set to star.

+In November 2023, as a consequence of the 2023 Writers Guild of America and SAG-AFTRA strikes, ABC announced that it would not be moving forward with the spin-off.